Success Now a Disorder?

-You know the type: Sometimes referred to as the Type-A personality, these individuals are always concocting, inventing, and usually aggressive with a relentless can-do attitude.
+You know the type, sometimes referred to as the Type-A personality, always concocting, inventing, and usually aggressive with a relentless can-do attitude.
 Their minds are always at work, creating original and super-fueled ideas that tend to turn into big money.

 You're a hypomanic.

-Why does America seem to have so many so-called "Hypomaniacs"?
+So why does America seem to have so many so-called "Hypomaniacs?"

 According to The Robb Report's Worth on this particular inherited psychiatric disorder: